 In medieval times 14 February - St Valentine's Day - was considered to be the day when birds began to mate, and that is actually fairly accurate to this day.
 While great tits, robins and blue tits have already started singing in January, mid February sees a definite upsurge in birdsong.
 By the month's end most of our common native countryside birds are in full voice, singing to attract a mate or to protect their territories, and on a sunny day there can be a positive cacophony.
 With no foliage, the birds are (relatively) easy to see, and there are no migrant species about to confuse the novice, making February a wonderful month to learn to identify birds or birdsong.

-Song is stronger in the early morning and before dusk, though by no means exclusively confined to those times, and the fringes of suburban areas are a good place to hear it.
+Song is stronger in the early morning and before dusk, though by no means exclusively confined to those times.
+The fringes of suburban areas are a particularly good place to hear it.
 Here birds take advantage of garden bird feeders, as well as the scrub and mix of high and low trees on the edge of a wild grassy space that often characterise suburban country parks.
-By contrast arable fields are generally relatively devoid of songbirds.
-Sunny days do seem to encourage birds to sing, either because they feel more optimistic or are devoting less time to feeding to keep warm.
-Equally cold and grey weather can reduce birdsong substantially.
+By contrast arable fields are relatively devoid of songbirds.
+Sunny days or ones with mild westerly winds do seem to encourage birds to sing, either because they feel more optimistic or are devoting less time to feeding to keep warm.
+Equally cold and grey weather or easterly winds can reduce birdsong substantially.

 Robins are probably the most common birdsong in February, at least near human habitation, and their song can be heard throughout the month, particularly around dawn and dusk.
 It is a formless twittering, hard to define, but robins are very easy to see, their boldness making them happy to sit on prominent perches quite close to humans.

-Great tits are also stalwart songsters in February, singing throughout the day.
-There most characteristic output is a piercing see-saw (sometimes described as "teacher-teacher" though this only gives the intonation), but they also make a range of other sounds, including a repeated forceful note, a kind of "see-choo-choo", a double "weep" call that is very like that made by a chaffinch, and a churring contact call.
-Even the see-saw sound has variations, but if you hear a "too-TWEE, too-TWEE, too-TWEE" sound, you might be listening to a coal tit.
+Great tits are also stalwart songsters in February, singing throughout the day and for longer periods than in January.
+There most characteristic output is a piercing see-saw (sometimes described as "teacher-teacher" though this only gives the intonation), but they also make a range of other sounds, including a repeated forceful note, a kind of "see-choo-choo", and a double "weep" call that is very like that made by a chaffinch, and a churring contact call.
+Even the see-saw sound has variations, but if you hear a "too-TWEE, too-TWEE, too-TWEE" sound, you are listening to a coal tit.

 Blue tits also continue to make their soft mating call - a rapid repetition of the same note, which is often delivered between mouthfuls as the bird hops around the branch feeding.
 The characteristic social churring of the birds can also be heard, distinguished from an almost identical noise made by the great tit by the fact that in the blue tit's case the note rises at the end.